sofastack/sofastack-doc/activities/sofastack-cloud-native-workshop.md

 - Get started on Serverless apps
 - Easily build applications on the cloud based on Serverless

 How to Register: Pre-registration is required.
 To [register](https://www.lfasiallc.com/events/kubecon-cloudnativecon-china-2019/register/) for SOFAStack Cloud Native Workshop, add it on during your KubeCon + CloudNativeCon + Open Source Summit registration.
+You can get KubeCon half price tickets with `KCCN19COMATF` coupon code!

 For questions regarding this event, please reach out to [jingchao.sjc@antfin.com](mailto:jingchao.sjc@antfin.com).